-This colorful day market specializes in food and fresh produce.
-It's located nearby the Night Market on Dechanuchit Road.
-Many local residents do their daily shopping here each day, and much of what's available comes from nearby farms.
+This colourful day market specialises in food and fresh produce.
+It’s located nearby the Night Market on Dechanuchit Road.
+Many local residents do their daily shopping here each day, and much of what’s available comes from nearby farms.
 It is undercover, so visit rain or shine for a homegrown medley of meat, produce, spices, fish, and the hustle and bustle of everyday Hua Hin life.
 There are desserts, fabric vendors, and a few noodle stands.
 This market opens at 4 am and closes at 7 pm.

 Hua Hin’s Floating Markets

 Just to the southeast of Town Center is a different kind of shopping experience.
-Hua Hin Floating Market is in the style of the 1920’s with lavish décor and uptown character.
+Hua Hin Floating Market is in the style of the 1920’s with lavish decor and uptown character.
 A hardwood walking path steers you through the market.
 Tiled storefronts line the walk with wood slatted folding doors that open to the street.
 Visitors can shop for artsy handmade crafts, soaps and lotions, clothing, gifts, and cards.
 There is a sense of quality to the items at this market and a lesser presence of the cheap souvenir trinkets.
-The entire market sits on a manmade lake so hop aboard a boat, and tour the market by water.
+The entire market sits on a man made lake so hop aboard a boat, and tour the market by water.
 There are shows three times daily and a food court lined with snack and lunch locations.
 Additionally, the Hua Hin Market features a koi pond where you can pet the fish and a sheep pasture with real sheep next to a replica barn.

 A short drive from the Hua Hin Floating market is a larger floating market which features almost 200 vendors and 40 boats for touring.
 The Sam Pan Nam Floating Market lines an existing lake.
 It may not have the quaint charm of Hua Hin, but it was similarly fashioned to resemble old-time Thailand.
 There are endless things to do if you tire of shopping.
 Have your picture taken at the market’s replica lighthouse and fishing dock.
 Climb onto the markets replica train at the train station and take a market tour aboard an engine.
 This market is perfect for families and offers jam-packed fun.
 Snack stalls wedged in between shops and street vendors dish out barbecue skewers, noodle dishes, drinks, and of course sweets.